EPM- Part II: Symptoms, Diagnosis and Treatment

 An ounce of prevention is worth a pound of cure.

-At this time there is no vaccine or known preventative available for EPM; however, you can take some precautions to limit your horse’s exposure to infected opossum feces.
+At this time there is no vaccine or known preventative available for EPM in horses; however, you can take some precautions to limit your horse’s exposure to infected opossum feces.

 - Don’t inadvertently attract opossums on to your farm.